nukleros/operator-builder/README.md

       resources:
       - app.yaml

-For a standalone workload the `kind` must be `StandaloneWorkload`.
 The `name` is arbitrary and can be whatever you like.

 In the `spec`, the following fields are required: